Laconia incident: First American attack

 During the night the submarines became separated.
 On 16 September at 11:25 a.m., U-156 was spotted by an American B-24 Liberator bomber flying from a secret airbase on Ascension.
 The submarine was travelling with a Red Cross flag draped across her gun deck.
 Hartenstein signalled to the pilot in both Morse code and English requesting assistance.
 A British officer also messaged the aircraft: "RAF officer speaking from German submarine, Laconia survivors on board, soldiers, civilians, women, children."

-Lieutenant James D. Harden of the US Army Air Forces did not respond to the messages; turning away, he notified his base of the situation.
+Lieutenant James D. Harden of the United States Army Air Forces did not respond to the messages; turning away, he notified his base of the situation.
 The senior officer on duty that day, Captain Robert C. Richardson III, who claimed that he did not know that this was a Red Cross-sanctioned German rescue operation, ordered the B-24 to "sink the sub".
 Richardson later claimed he believed that the rules of war at the time did not permit a combat ship to fly Red Cross flags.
 He feared that the German submarine would attack the two Allied freighters diverted by the British to the site.
 He assumed that the German submarine was rescuing only the Italian POWs.
 In his tactical assessment, he believed that the submarine might discover and shell the secret Ascension airfield and fuel tanks, thus cutting off a critical Allied resupply air route to British forces in Egypt and Soviet forces in Russia.

 Harden flew back to the scene of the rescue effort and, at 12:32 p.m., attacked with bombs and depth charges.
 One landed among the lifeboats in tow behind U-156, killing dozens of survivors, while others straddled the submarine itself, causing minor damage.
 Hartenstein cast adrift those lifeboats still afloat and ordered the survivors on his deck into the water.
 The submarine submerged slowly to give those still on the deck a chance to get into the water and escape.
+However, survivor Doris Hawkins later estimated that of around fifty British civilians on the deck of U-156 (mostly women and children, alongside several injured men), only six besides herself were able to reach lifeboats and survive, while the others drowned.
 According to Harden's report, he made four runs at the submarine.
 On the first three the depth charges and bombs failed to release, on the fourth he dropped two bombs.
 The crew of the Liberator were later awarded medals for the alleged sinking of U-156, when they had in fact only sunk two lifeboats.